Ionfrigate12345/Rimworld_RealisticApparelHeatInsulation/README.md

 # Recommended to play with for ultimate challenge:
--Yayo's Planet
+- Yayo's Planet
--Climate Cycle++
+- Climate Cycle++
--Adjustable Temperature Events
+- Adjustable Temperature Events
--VE Events (make heat wave and global warming events appear more often in config)
+- VE Events (make heat wave and global warming events appear more often in config)

 # 警告：